wal-058/stock-tracker/DECISIONS.md

 ## What trade-offs did you make and why?

-The API for Alpha Vantage is limited ls to **25 requests per day**.
+The API for Alpha Vantage is limited to **25 requests per day**.
 I tried using different keys but couldn’t bypass the limit.
 As a result:

-- I couldn’t implement caching strategies like **stale-while-revalidate (SWR)** since I needed predictable API responses were needed to validate caching behavior.
+- I couldn’t implement caching strategies like **stale-while-revalidate (SWR)** since I needed predictable API to validate caching behavior.
 - I had to rely on **mocked data** for the majority of development.
 - I **skipped input sanitation** (besides a simple `trim`) due to time constraints.
 - Error handling was limited to the **minimum acceptable level** for basic feedback.